 What is the Spec MX-5 Challenge Invitational Series?

-The Invitational Series for 2020 is a set of five regular season events held across the country at some of the better tracks — Summit Point, Thunderhill Raceway, Charlotte Motor Speedway, Sebring International and Willow Springs International Raceway.
+The Spec MX-5 Challenge Invitationals for 2020 are a set of four regular season events held across the country at some of the better tracks — Watkins Glen International, Road Atlanta, Sebring International and Sonoma Raceway.
 Invitational Series participants run a single event (two races) and the winner of each event qualifies for the Spec MX-5 Challenge Championship.
-Other drivers may qualify.
-Invitational Series participants score points that carry over to the Championship.
+Other drivers may also qualify.
+Invitational participants score points that carry over to the Championship.

-Invitational Series drivers are provided with a fully prepped race car and full arrive & drive services at the event in which they participate.
-A total of 25 Invitational drivers (5 per event) are expected to compete over the five regular season Invitational events during 2020.
+Invitational drivers are provided with a fully prepped race car and full arrive & drive services at the event in which they participate.
+A total of 20 Invitational drivers (5 per event) are expected to compete over the five regular season Invitational events during 2020.

 How do I qualify for an Invitational?